The First Picture of You: Music video

 The music video was mainly filmed at a house in Ferry Road, Walberswick with additional scenes shot on Walberswick Beach.

 Release

-"The First Picture of You" was a top 20 hit on the UK Singles Chart, peaking at number 15 in August 1983 after the band had twice appeared on BBC TV's Top of the Pops.
-The follow-up single, "You Don't Need Someone New", failed to reach the UK top 40, but this and subsequent songs were more successful for the band in France, Italy, Japan and the Philippines.
+"The First Picture of You" was a top 20 hit on the UK Singles Chart, peaking at number 15 in August 1983.

-The song received more UK radio plays in 1983 than any other song.

-Veteran DJ Peter Powell cites it as being his all-time favourite song.

 The song was sampled by the Streets, forming the basis of the track "It's Too Late" on their 2002 album Original Pirate Material.